Trendy Apartment Plants You Need

 Succulents

-Where to buy: Eastern Leaf, $2.95
+Where to buy: Eastern Leaf, Trader Joe’s

 Difficulty: 3/10

-Light Level: Decent sun/artificial light
+Light level: Decent sun/artificial light

 Size: Small